wing5wong/artisan-whs-static/source/_courses/MUS0.md

 ---
-faculty: The Arts
+title: MUS0
+name: Music Year 10
+code: MUS0
 subject_area: Music
-code: MUS0
-name: Music Year 10
+date: 2019-07-01T02:08:30.836Z
+year: '10'
+type: Optional - Half Year
+course_duration: Two Terms
 course_level: Year 10
 assessment_type: Optional
-course_duration: Two Terms
-ue_approved:
-invitation_only:
-notes: ""
-endorsement:
-title: MUS0
-type: Optional - Half Year
-description: ""
-maori_title: ""
-body: "To extend students musical skills from their previous learning in Year 9.
-Students who have not completed Year 9 Music course may apply under special circumstances."
-year: "10"
+leads_to: ''
-credits: ""
+credits: .
-entry_requirements: ""
+entry_requirements: ''
-course_fees: ""
+course_fees: ''
-leads_to: ""
-duration: ""
+notes: ''
 ---
+**Purpose:**

+To extend students musical skills from their previous learning in Year 9.
+Students who have not completed Year 9 Music course may apply under special circumstances.

+**Content:**

+Students will have the opportunity to enter Year 10 Music as:

+An Intermediate:  This half year course is for students who have learnt an instrument for one year (in Year 9 or from an outside teacher) and would like to further their playing skills as a musician.
+Students will also have an opportunity to make music with technology and learn theory, to prepare them for Year 11.

+or enter

+A Master Class:   This half year course is for students who already play an instrument, having had at least two year’s tuition.
+Students will partake in class bands, ensembles and performance opportunities will be given such as Rockquest/Chamber Music contests.
+Students will learn to use technology and advance their theory skills, to prepare them for Year 11.

+**Assessment:**

+Achievement based on composition and performance skills.